La Trobe University (ABN 64 804 735 113) (La Trobe) is conducting a Challenge called the 2021-22 Technology Infusion Grand Challenge (Challenge).

 include in their application a letter of support from their university (head of department or equivalent) or be prepared to provide such evidence of support before progressing to the Challenge.

 La Trobe will assess applications and elect in its discretion which applications will proceed to the next phase of the Challenge.
-La Trobe will notify successful teams by email in or before January 2022.
+La Trobe will notify successful teams by email by March 2022.

 If notified as successful by La Trobe, applicants wishing to progress in the Challenge must then: